 Raw scores for each section of the MCAT are then converted into a scaled score and combined to also give a total scaled score for the exam.
 You can learn more about the MCAT scaled scoring in the section below.

-The MCAT Essentials for Testing Year 2022 provides information on receiving your test scores, reporting your score through the American Medical College Application Service (AMCAS), and the rescoring process.
-The updated 2023 MCAT Essentials document is due to be released soon; you can check for updates on the AAMC website here.
+The MCAT Essentials for Testing Year 2023 provides information on receiving your test scores, reporting your score through the American Medical College Application Service (AMCAS), and the rescoring process.
 If you’re applying to a non-AMCAS institution, you can find information on how to submit your MCAT score on the AAMC website here.

 The scaled score range for each section of the MCAT is 118 (lowest) to 132 (highest), with a midway point of 125.
 Your scaled scores for each of the individual sections are combined to give a total scaled score ranging from 472 (lowest) to 528 (highest).
 The midway point for the total scaled score is 500.